andresocorro/project_1/README.md

 	* No significant change in crime rate has occurred since 2012, while home prices have gone up overall
 	* There are more homes sold in safer neighborhoods while home sales decrease as crime rate increases
-	* There is not a difference in the relationship between home sales and crime rate when analyzing home values
+	* There trend for the home sales with crime rate is the same when analyzing home values

 While we see there is a relationship between the crime rate and the housing market, we acknowledge there are other factors affecting the housing market such as school districts, amenities, commute times,  demographics, etc.
 	* There is a moderate inverse correlation (-0.5) between crime and the housing prices